WGBH-MLA/keystrokelabeler/README.md

 ## Contributing

 Feel free to make a pull request.
-However, if your issue or change is unrelated to work at GBH or the the CLAMS project, then it may not be prioritized.
+However, if your issue or change is unrelated to work at GBH or the CLAMS project, then it may not be prioritized.

 Regarding any ideas for significant contributions or changes, please get in touch with Owen.